Proximity and Visuotactile Point Cloud Fusion for Contact Patches in Extreme Deformation: Evaluation

-To evaluate our proposed algorithm, we measure the accuracy of the geometry of the estimated contact patch when the membrane is in low (approx. 10\%), medium (approx. 60\%), and high (approx. 100\%+) strain states.
+We measure the accuracy of the estimated contact patch when the membrane is in low (approx. 10\%), medium (approx. 60\%), and high (approx. 100\%+) strain states.
 We use a dataset of three objects: a stuffed octopus, a Rubiks cube, and a cup.
-These objects were chosen to represent a diverse set of geometries: edges (Rubiks cube), curves (octopus), and non-convex contacts (cup).
-Each object is grasped by a Robotiq gripper mounted to a UR10 robot arm and pushed into the sensor.
-The vertical displacement of each trial is determined by what is needed to induce the desired strain in the membrane.
+These objects were chosen to represent a diverse set of geometries: edges (Rubiks cube), curves (octopus), and non-convex, separate contacts (cup).
+Each object is held by a Robotiq gripper mounted to a UR10 robot arm and pushed into the sensor.
+The vertical displacement of the object in each trial induces the desired strain in the membrane: 4 mm for low strain, 24 mm for medium strain, and 120 mm for high strain.
+For high strain experiments, the object is pressed off-center to allow the uncontacted region to expand outwards and produce high strains in the membrane.

 We compare our results to ground truth and three baselines: tactile-only, proximity-only, and the mechanics model-based method.
-The metric for geometric accuracy of the contact patch point clouds is root mean squared error (RMSE) of the estimated contact patch point cloud and the ground truth point cloud after manual alignment.
-For the membrane mechanics model-based method, we crop the estimated contact patch to exclude the outer edges of the sensor interface since the model cannot consistently predict the ``bulging" behavior of the membrane, leading to spurious estimated contacts detected there.
-The resulting contact patch estimations are shown in Figure \ref{fig:all_patches} and the RMSE analysis per strain state is shown in Figure \ref{fig:all_rmse}.
+The metric for geometric accuracy of the contact patch point clouds is the \textit{average symmetric root mean squared error} (RMSE) of the estimated contact patch point cloud and the ground truth point cloud after manual alignment.
+For the membrane mechanics model-based method, we crop the estimated contact patch to exclude the outer edges of the sensor interface since the model cannot consistently predict the ``bulging" behavior of the membrane, leading to spurious estimated contacts.